jedawson/zoopals/notesAboutProject/data-status.md

   * has exhibits
   * has profit
   * has expenses
+  * has ticket prices
+    * childTicket
+    * studentTicket
+    * adultTicket
+    * seniorTicket
 * Animal
   * has a zookeeper
   * has information - diet, species, name
   * has exhibit it belongs to
+* Exhibits
+  * has animals
+  * has admission price
+  * has special events like feedings, dolphin shows
 * Inventory
   * has food for animals
     * food type, amount (in meals probably ie one feeding = -1 stock)
+  * has food for purchase by customers

 ## DynamoDB